vendia/examples/integrations/azure/share-to-azure-functions/README.md

 # Reacting to Events from Vendia Share using Azure Functions

 In this example, we'll use a cross-cloud [Universal Application](https://www.vendia.net/product) to demonstrate real-time, event-driven processing using Azure Functions.
-Consider the case of a `Supplier` (on AWS), working through a `Distributor` (on AWS), who delivers goods to a `Retailer` (on Azure).
-When the `Supplier` makes an adjustment (say by changing the anticipated fulfillment date of an existing purchase order), both the `Distributor` and the `Retailer` would like to be made aware (and take action) immediately.
+Consider the case of a Supplier (on AWS), working through a Distributor (on AWS), who delivers goods to a Retailer (on Azure).
+When the Supplier makes an adjustment (say by changing the anticipated fulfillment date of an existing purchase order), both the Distributor and the Retailer would like to be made aware (and take action) immediately.

 <figure>
   <img src="https://user-images.githubusercontent.com/85032783/147981825-f0e94c34-6488-4fd3-82f4-7ef8e00224a2.png" width="100%"/>
   <figcaption align="center"><b>Figure 1</b> - <i>A Supplier, Distributor, and Retailer reacting in real-time across clouds as changes to purchase orders occur</i></figcaption>
 </figure>

-We'll start by modifying the fulfillment date of a purchase order by executing a [GraphQL mutation](https://graphql.org/learn/queries/#mutations) against the Supplier's Node in the Uni.
-That, in turn, will cause an event to flow to Retailer's Node in the Uni and then to the Retailer's Azure environment, delivered to [Azure Event Grid](https://azure.microsoft.com/en-us/services/event-grid/).
+We'll start by modifying the fulfillment date of a purchase order by executing a [GraphQL mutation](https://graphql.org/learn/queries/#mutations) against the **Supplier** Node in the Uni.
+That, in turn, will cause an event to flow to **Retailer** Node in the Uni and then to the Retailer's Azure environment, delivered to [Azure Event Grid](https://azure.microsoft.com/en-us/services/event-grid/).
 From there, an event-driven [Azure Function](https://azure.microsoft.com/en-us/services/functions/) within the Retailer's Azure environment will process the delivered event.

 Now let's get started!